Backyard Farmers Project

 Producing more fresh, organic food for community members

 We will invite community engagement by selecting three to five volunteer Backyard Farmers, both experienced and novice, to install an additional raised bed (offered by a local business at a discounted price) and donate the surplus produce to the Healthy Kimberley Food Recovery Depot.
-Our Sustainability Coordinator, an experienced urban farmer, will provide advice on how to purchase, plan, and design the new raised bed, and what to grow.
-He will also offer further suggestions on how to optimize food production in pre-existing gardens.
+Our Food Program Coordinator, an experienced urban farmer, will provide advice on how to purchase, plan, and design the new raised bed, and what to grow.
+She will also offer further suggestions on how to optimize food production in pre-existing gardens.
 Throughout the growing season, we will depend upon a core group of volunteers to assist the Backyard Farmers with gardening advice, maintenance, and harvest.

 Creating a local food community network